Lightstreamer/helm-charts/DEPLOYMENT.md

 #### In-process Adapters

+To configure in-process Metadata Adapter, you have to accomplish the following steps:

+1. Provision the Adapter Set's resources.
+3. Configure Metadata Adapter and Data Adapter(s).

+##### Provisioning

+Adapter Sets can be provisioned using different methods, configured through the [`provisioning`](README.md#adaptersmyadaptersetprovisioning) section:

+1. Embed the Adapter Set's resources in the image

+   - Prepare a custom Lightstreamer-based container image by copying the adapter's resources to into the `/lightstreamer/adapters` directory of the image:

+     ```yaml
+     FROM lightstreamer
+     COPY myadapter /lightstreamer/adapters/myadapter
+     ...

+     ```
+   > [!IMPORTANT]
+   > Do not include the usual adapters.xml file, which is normally required to deploy an Adapter Set in a non-Kubernetes environment, as the file will be dynamically rendered according to the provided configuration in the Helm Chart values.

+   - Update the [`image.repository`](README.md#imagerepository) with the reference to the new image:

+     ```yaml
+     image:
+       repository: lightstreamer
+     ```

+   - Configure the [`provisioning.fromPathInImage`](README.md#adaptersmyadaptersetprovisioningfrompathinimage) setting of the Adapter Set definition with the full path of the deployment folder:

+     ```yaml
+     adapters:
+       myAdapterSet:
+         provisioning:
+           fromPathInImage: "/lightstreamer/adapters/myadapter"
+     ...
+     ```

+   At startup, the the resources will be copied path will be mounted at the `/lightstreamer/deployed_adapters` directory in the container.

+2. Deploy the Adapter Set's resource to a persistent storage

+   - Configure a volume in the `deployment.extraVolumes` section:

+     ```yaml
+     deployment:
+       extraVolumes:
+         # Using PersistentVolumeClaim (permanent storage)
+         - name: adapters-volume
+           persistentVolumeClaim:
+             claimName: lightstreamer-adapters-pvc
+     ```

+     and populate it with the Adapter Set's resources (excluding any `adapters.xml` file).

+   - Configure the [`provisioning.fromPath`](README.md#adaptersmyadaptersetprovisioningfrompathinimage) setting of the Adapter Set definition with the name of the volume and optionally the full path of the deployment folder in the volume:

+     ```yaml
+     adapters:
+       myAdapterSet:
+         provisioning:
+           fromVolume:
+             name: adapters-volume
+             path: path/to/adapter/set
+     ...
+     ```

+     At startup, the resources will be copied to the designated Adapter Set folder under the `/lightstreamer/deployed_adapters` directory in the container.

+##### Configure Metadata Adapters and Data Adapters
 You can configure in-process Metadata Adapters and Data Adapters by populating the following sections in your Helm chart values:

 - [`metadataProvider.inProcessMetadataAdapter`](README.md#adaptersmyadaptersetmetadataproviderinprocessmetadataadapter)